Next Start

 Walking out to your car ready to start it only to be greeted with a clicking noise can be frustrating.
 Keep reading to find out more about parasitic battery drain and how to deal with it.

-Several things could be causing problematic parasitic battery drain, including short circuits or electrical devices that remain energized, including:
+Several things could be causing problematic parasitic battery drain, including short circuits or electrical devices that remain energized, such as:

 Apart from these circuits and devices remaining in the “on” position, you could simply have a faulty battery, or excess battery drain might be the result of a bad alternator diode.